 Was it worth getting scared again?
 Until Dawn Remake review

 Until Dawn (Remake) is an interactive film with horror elements that will leave you with a pleasant experience.
 The game has been heavily updated, so gg' s editorial team couldn't pass it up.
 The story about 8 teenagers trying to survive in a godforsaken place, although it looks cliché, has interesting plot twists, an exciting lore and a tense atmosphere that successfully keeps the player's attention.
 And the redesigned visuals thanks to Unreal Engine 5 constantly make you look at the wrinkles of the characters and the detail of objects.
 Add to this an extended prologue, new collectibles, and an improved camera, and you get a pretty good remake.
-The only thing I want to criticise is the lack of 60 fps on the PlayStation 5 and a few bugs, but the most important question is whether this remake was really necessary.
+The only thing I want to criticise is the lack of 60 fps on the PlayStation 5 and a few crash issues, but the most important question is whether this remake was really necessary.
 Yes, but it should have been more heavily advertised and not released in October.

 Synopsis.